CTPSSTAFF/modx-prototype-1/GETTING_STARTED.md

 A Jupyter Notebook is an open-source web application that allows user to create and share documents that contain live code, equations, visualizations and narrative text.
 The code in MoDX Jupyter notebooks is written in the [Python](https://python.org) programming language, and makes use of many "packages" in addition to those included in the Python Standard Library.
-These packages provide support forsuch things as working with files in [Open Matrix](https://github.com/osPlanning/omx/wiki/Specification) format, efficiently executing calcutions on large arrays of of numeric data, working with tabular and spatial data in "data frames", generating static and interactive graphs, plots, and maps, and so forth.
+These packages provide support for such things as working with files in [Open Matrix](https://github.com/osPlanning/omx/wiki/Specification) format, efficiently executing calcutions on large arrays of of numeric data, working with tabular and spatial data in "data frames", generating static and interactive graphs, plots, and maps, and so forth.